Spectral Line Workshop

 cycleniter=50)

-If we use the same boxes as before, we can see that we now have $S_\mathrm{p} \approx 0.1283\,\mathrm{Jy\,beam^{-1}}$, rms noise, $\sigma \approx 0.6\,\mathrm{mJy\,beam^{-1}}$ and so a $\mathrm{S/N}\approx 229$.
+If we use the same boxes as before, we can see that we now have: $S_\mathrm{p} \approx 0.1283\,\mathrm{Jy\,beam^{-1}}$, rms noise, $\sigma \approx 0.6\,\mathrm{mJy\,beam^{-1}}$ and so a $\mathrm{S/N}\approx 229$.
 This is a great improvement upon what we had before.

-Inspect the image in the viewer and double check this yourself to work out your S/N. You should also see the core-jet structure appear with our use of the different weighting scheme.
-The plot below shows the difference in structure that we obtain with natural and briggs (robust=0) weighting on the same data.
-Note that the peak brightness is lower due to the increased resolution (and smaller synthesised beam).
+/CARTA and double-check this yourself to determine your S/N. You should also observe the core-jet structure appearing with the different weighting scheme we used.
+The plot below illustrates the structural differences obtained with natural and Briggs (robust=0) weighting applied to the same data.
+Note that the peak brightness is lower due to increased resolution and a smaller synthesised beam.

 B. Subtract the continuum and image the line cube (step 10-11)

-The next step is to remove the continuum emission from the spectral line absorption/emission.
-To do this we use a task called uvcontsub.
-This takes the model of the Fourier Transformed model in the measurement set and subtracts these from the corrected visibility data.
-We firstly need to put our most recent model into the data set:
+.
+This task takes the model of the Fourier Transformed data in the measurement set and subtracts it from the corrected visibility data.
+First, we need to put our most recent model into the data set:

 ft(vis='NGC660shift.ms',